-Value of airflight property, as determined by the Minnesota Department of Revenue
+Value of airflight property, as determined by the Minnesota Department of Revenue times: Apportionment factor - average of the three factors of tonnage of passengers and freight, equated plane hours, and revenue ton miles equals: Minnesota value times: tax capacity rate:

-- times: Apportionment factor average of the three factors of tonnage of passengers and freight, equated plane hours, and revenue ton miles - equals: Minnesota value - times: tax capacity rate: - 40% for quiet aircraft, as defined - 70% for other flight property (no longer applicable) - 50% of above rates for qualifying airline companies that provide scheduled passenger service to small or medium sized communities outside the seven-county metropolitan area.
+- 40% for quiet aircraft, as defined - 70% for other flight property (no longer applicable) - 50% of above rates for qualifying airline companies that provide scheduled passenger service to small or medium sized communities outside the seven-county metropolitan equals: tax capacity times: tax rate of about 2.0% for taxes paid in 2010.

-times: tax capacity tax rate of about 2.51% for taxes paid in 2008. airflight property tax.
+equals: airflight property tax.